Copesa: Overview

 Copesa also owned Chilean airline Aeronor Chile.

 Non-media financial interests

-Copesa has financial interest in other areas of the economy.
-Its financial investments have been largely channelled into the highly profitable private pension funds (Associación de Fondos de Pensiones or AFPs) and into real estate (Pena 1998).
-In 1992, this media conglomerate entered into a joint venture with the printing and publishing house Ediciones Chiloé.
+Copesa has financial interests in other areas of the economy.
+Its investments have been largely channelled into the highly profitable private pension funds (Associación de Fondos de Pensiones or AFPs) and into real estate (Pena 1998).
+In 1992, the conglomerate entered into a joint venture with the printing and publishing house Ediciones Chiloé.
 As a result of this agreement, they established Distribución y Servicios Meta, a company that distributes newspapers, magazines and books.
 Through this structure Copesa is able to print and distribute its own products.